manuelhf/waterforAI/README.md

 This repository supports the research article:
 **"Sustainable AI infrastructure: A scenario-based forecast of water footprint under uncertainty"**
-by Manuel Herrera, Xiang Xie, Andrea Menapace, Ariele Zanfei, Bruno M. Brentan (2025)
+by Manuel Herrera, Xiang Xie, Andrea Menapace, Ariele Zanfei, Bruno M. Brentan (2025); submitted to the Journal of Cleaner Production.

 ## 📌 Overview